 So, here, we'll be diving into why it's so important to care for your body post-pregnancy, the five pillars of postpartum nutrition, why you should focus on anti-inflammatory foods and other important nutrients, and finally, a full checklist of foods you can try.

 When considering postpartum recovery and optimal nutrition, it's important to keep a few things in mind.
 The first is that you've just spent nine months growing a human, and you're physically recovering from labor.
 It's also important to remember that lactation also places high demands on the body, and decreased micronutrient stores can heighten postpartum depression risk.

-A growing body of new research has linked depression to inflammation.
-We also better understand the role of the gut-brain connection (via the vagus nerve) in regulating mood, and a 2013 study published in the Asian Journal of Psychiatry found a strong correlation between inflammation, serotonin levels, and postpartum depression.
+An alarmingly growing body of new research has linked depression to inflammation1.
+We also now better understand the role of the gut-brain connection (via the vagus nerve) in regulating mood, and a 2013 study published in the Asian Journal of Psychiatry found a strong correlation between inflammation, serotonin levels, and postpartum depression.

 Soups and stews make a great foundation for convenient postpartum meals.

 For breastfeeding mothers, 10 to 15 glasses of water a day are required to quench thirst and produce enough breast milk.
 Plus, the more fluids you consume, the faster your body can rebuild and regenerate.

 Think colorful produce, healthy proteins, fats, and certain grains.

 Eat collagen-rich foods to support tissue repair.